sthbrx/sthbrx.github.io/content/blog/2017-02-13-high-power-lustre.markdown

     sudo mount -t lustre $SERVER_IP@tcp:/lustre /lustre/

 Initially I wasn't able to connect to the server at all.
-I remembered that (unlike Ubuntu), CentOS comes with quite an agressive firewall by default.
+I remembered that (unlike Ubuntu), CentOS comes with quite an aggressive firewall by default.
 I ran the following on the server:

     systemctl stop firewalld